-New Accounting Pronouncements

-The Port implemented GASB Statement No. 87 Leases (GASB 87) as of July 1, 2021.
-The Port evaluated contracts that were formerly accounted for as operating leases to determine whether they meet the definition of a lease as defined in GASB 87.
-The contracts related to the lease of their building met the definition of a lease and the Port calculated and recognized a lease receivable and deferred inflow of resources of \$3,966,663 as of July 1, 2021.
-The beginning net position was not restated for the adoption of GASB 87.
+New Accounting Pronouncements - The Port implemented GASB Statement No. 96 Subscription-Based IT Arrangements (GASB 96) as of July 1, 2022.
+The Port evaluated contracts that should be considered for subscription-based IT arrangements to determine whether they meet the definition of a subscription-based IT arrangement as outlined in GASB 96.
+The Port calculated and recognized a subscription asset and subscription liability of \$144,437 as of July 1, 2022.
+The beginning net position was not restated for the adoption of GASB 96.